2025 Carlos Alcaraz tennis season: Barcelona Open

+Italian Open

 Alcaraz recovered to play the Italian Open for the second time in his career.
 In the final, Alcaraz faced world No. 1 Jannik Sinner in their first meeting of the season.
 Alcaraz won in straight sets to claim his first Italian Open title.
 He became the third man to win every modern big title on clay (Roland Garros, Monte Carlo, Madrid, and Rome) after Rafael Nadal and Novak Djokovic.
 He also snapped Sinner's 26-match winning streak, and recorded his fourth victory against him in as many matches.
 Following the tournament, Alcaraz once again reclaimed the No. 2 ranking.

 French Open

 Alcaraz met Sinner in a second consecutive final to defend his title at the French Open.
 Sinner established a two-set lead before Alcaraz resurged to take the third set.
 In the fourth set, Sinner had three championship points on Alcaraz's serve at 5–3.
 Alcaraz held from 0–40 and then broke Sinner as he attempted to serve for the title.
 The players proceeded to a tiebreak, which Alcaraz won to force a fifth set.
 Alcaraz broke Sinner's serve immediately in the fifth, but was broken back as he himself tried to serve for the title at 5–4.
 Alcaraz eventually claimed the set and match in a dominant super tiebreak.
 At five hours and twenty-nine minutes, this was the longest-ever Roland Garros final, and the second longest major final of all time.
 It was the first time Alcaraz had ever made a comeback from two sets to love down, and his fifth consecutive win over the otherwise dominant Sinner.
 Alcaraz became the first man in the Open Era to win a slam final saving three or more championship points.
 Alcaraz became the second man in the Open Era to win four consecutive slams on natural surfaces, after Björn Borg, and the second man to win all five of his first major finals, after Roger Federer.
 Some commentators suggested this was the best performance of his career to date, as well as one of the best slam finals of all time.